 - Saute andouille sausage until browned (about 5 to 8 minutes).

-- Remove sausage with a slotted spoon to a medium bowl and set aside.
+- Transfer sausage to a medium bowl using a slotted spoon, and set aside.

 - Add onion, bell pepper, celery and garlic to the inner pot.

 - Add thyme, cayenne, salt, black pepper and stir to coat, about 30 seconds.

 - Add 1/4 cup of broth to deglaze, scraping up all brown bits from the bottom of the pot.